 Kraus and her collaborators delivered speech syllables to study participants through earbuds and recorded the brain’s activity with scalp electrodes.
 The team analyzed the ratio of background noise to the response to the speech sounds by looking at how big the response to sound was relative to the background noise.
 Athletes had larger responses to sound than non-athletes, the study showed.

 Like athletes, musicians and those who can speak more than one language also have an enhanced ability to hear incoming sound signals, Kraus said.
-However, musicians’ and multilinguals’ brains do so by turning up the sound in their brain versus turning down the background noise in their brain.
+However, musicians’ and multilinguals’ brains do so by turning up the sound in their brains versus turning down the background noise in their brains.

 “They all hear the ‘DJ’ better but the musicians hear the ‘DJ’ better because they turn up the ‘DJ,’ whereas athletes can hear the ‘DJ’ better because they can tamp down the ‘static,'” Kraus said.